course-code-framework/coursecode-desktop/spec.md

 **`RefsPanel.svelte`** — Reference document sidebar with drag-and-drop file conversion.
 Lists converted references with preview.
 Available as a standalone panel.

-### Credit System

-In cloud mode, AI usage is charged in credits.
-Credits are deducted before each LLM call based on estimated input tokens and maximum output tokens.
-The `chat:done` IPC event includes `creditsCharged` when in cloud mode.
-The chat store tracks credit balance via `loadCredits()` which calls `GET /api/ai/usage`.
-The ModelPicker displays the current credit balance inline when cloud mode is active.

-Credit errors (HTTP 402) are translated to a friendly "You're out of credits" message with a link to top up.

 ### Chat State (`chat.js` store)

 Manages reactive state for the chat UI: